Ideals (sculpture): Description and history

 Ideals was commissioned in 1991 as part of the One Percent for Art in State Buildings Collection.
-It was completed by Castanis in February 1992 and installed at the northwest exterior corner of the Portland State Office Building (800 Northeast Oregon Street) in the Lloyd District.
-The bronze with green patina sculpture measures approximately 6 ft x 2.75 ft x 3.5 ft.
-It rests on an aggregate base which has a diameter of approximately 6 ft and weighs 850 lbs.
-The Smithsonian Institution categorizes the work as abstract and allegorical ("hope") and describes it as a "standing female-like figure in the form of a hooded drapery garment with no visible figure inside".
-The Public Art Archives describes the sculpture as an "illusion of a human female form, defined by the draping and gathering of cloth rather than the positive space of the form herself".
-The figure is illuminated by four footlights in the base and its proper left arm is raised.
-The piece was surveyed and considered "well maintained" by Smithsonian's "Save Outdoor Sculpture!" program in 1993.
-Ideals is administered by the State of Oregon's Arts Commission.
+Castanis completed the work in February 1992, and it was installed at the northwest exterior corner of the Portland State Office Building (800 Northeast Oregon Street) in the Lloyd District.
+The sculpture is bronze with a green patina and measures approximately 6 × 2.75 × 3.5 ft.
+It rests on an aggregate base approximately 6 ft in diameter, and weighs 850 lb.
+The Smithsonian Institution categorizes the work as abstract and allegorical ("hope"), and describes it as a "standing female-like figure in the form of a hooded drapery garment with no visible figure inside".
+The Public Art Archive describes the sculpture as an "illusion of a human female form, defined by the draping and gathering of cloth rather than the positive space of the form herself".
+The figure's proper left arm is raised, and four footlights set into the base illuminate it.
+The Smithsonian's "Save Outdoor Sculpture!" program surveyed the sculpture in 1993 and deemed it "well maintained".
+Ideals is administered by the Oregon Arts Commission.